Your cart is currently empty!

 These layers can be stacked on top of each other to give a 6-level pyramid that represents all the people in the Diocese:

-The ‘kueh lapis’ type arrangement is a meaningful way of stratifying the two broad demographic groups for training delivery, and encapsulates whom we are seeking to train.
+The ‘kueh lapis’ (layer cake) type arrangement is a meaningful way of stratifying the two broad demographic groups for training delivery, and encapsulates whom we are seeking to train.

 As the Board considered the various priorities for training content in the Diocese, 6 broad areas were agreed upon as being most needful.
 Each of them has been structured as a School within St Peter’s Hall, denoting an area or domain of instruction and training that is relevant to the needs of our Diocese.
 These schools are conceptual rather than physical schools.
 The following are the 6 Schools within SPH: